SOC 2 · Trust Services Criteria · Privacy

 Demonstrate your commitment to protecting personal data and honoring data subject rights.
 Privacy criteria prove you comply with GDPR, CCPA, and other privacy regulations — critical for companies processing EU/California customer data.

-What is SOC 2 Privacy Criteria?
+What is the SOC 2 Privacy criteria?

 Privacy criteria demonstrate that your organization protects personal data and honors data subject rights in accordance with GDPR, CCPA, and other privacy regulations.
 Unlike Security criteria (which is mandatory), Privacy is optional — but it's critical for companies processing EU or California customer data.